-‘Nonverbal’ Boy Speaks After Dentist Finds and Corrects His Tongue-Tie
+‘Nonverbal’ Boy Speaks After Dentist Finds And Corrects His Tongue-Tie

 “Mason was not nonverbal; he was just unable to speak.
 He had been in speech therapy for years and no one had ever checked under his tongue,” said Luedemann-Lazar.

 The boy who everyone assumed was unlikely to ever say more than a few words was able to say “Mama, I’m hungry” that very first night.
-He was able to say Dad.
+He was able to say “Dad.”
 Previously, he’d struggled even to form simple sounds like ma and da.
 It must have been incredibly frustrating for Mason to know what he wanted to say and not be able to express it.

 Mason’s parents say that he has continued talking, and is now able to say 100 words, and he can recite the alphabet and discuss his day with them.
 It’s a massive improvement from such an incredibly simple procedure.
-The medical term for tongue-tie is Ankyloglossia, and it’s present at birth.
+The medical term for tongue-tie is Ankyloglossia, and it is present at birth.
 Most instances of the condition can be treated and corrected with a simple surgical procedure such as the one Dr. Luedemann-Lazar performed on Mason.
 Others who have the condition may never really experience any difficulties at all.
 Some will have difficulty chewing and swallowing in addition to speaking.